Thank you, you have successfully signed up for our mailing list(s).

-How sure are we that I Will Be Iron will work for you?
-Simply fill out the form below and put I Will Be Iron to work for you right now.
+How sure are we that I Will Be Iron (paperback) will work for you?
+Simply fill out the form below and put I Will Be Iron (paperback) to work for you right now.

 That's how sure we are!

-Obviously, We would go out of business if I Will Be Iron didn't work, the way we said, right?
+Obviously, we would go out of business if I Will Be Iron (paperback) didn't work, the way we said, right?

-With the promise of a full refund if you're unsatisfied, you have nothing to lose by trying I Will Be Iron.
-Go ahead ï¿½ try it today.
+With the promise of a full refund if you're unsatisfied, you have nothing to lose by trying I Will Be Iron (paperback).
+Go ahead and try it today.